Jammersplit/Randy.js/README.md

 > If `values` or `weights` are not arrays, `values` will be returned directly.

 > The `weights` array is not checked for negative values.
-Having negative values might create errors.
+Having negative values might result in errors.

 ```javascript
 //return -1 or 1 equally, and rarely 0